ArctosDB/documentation-wiki/_how_to/use-bulkloader-sql.markdown

 ---
-title: How To Use SQL option in the Bulkloader
+title: Use SQL to update multiple records simultaneously in the bulkloader
 layout: default_toc
 authors: Dusty L. McDonald
 date_updated: 2019-05-19